 Independent Community-Based High School Credits:

 The Polytech awards high school credit on a Pass/Fail basis for meaningful community experiences.
 Examples include PE credit for playing on intramural teams or participating in martial arts, fine art credit for singing in a community choir, and work experience for paid or volunteer work.
 Contact us to determine appropriate activities.

 Any combination of these classes and experiences enable The Polytech to issue a diploma once the student has met all gradaution requirements!

 College credits also count towards a high school diploma!

 When students take college level courses, they earn college credits documented on a transcript from the organization issuing the credit, and also earn high school credit issued by The Polytech when transferring it in.
 This is a wonderful opportunity for students to experience advanced courses and at the same time, satisfy high school graduation requirements.

 Our staff support students throughout registration and orientation, often meeting students in person at the college campus, and then remain actively involved with case management and tutoring during the quarter.
 We are there to provide support throughout each college course and to facilitate communication with professors, the student services office, and other departments as needed.
 Online and in person options are available.

-All students can benefit from examining career and personal options both during and following high school, and as part of the school's commitment to empowering students to be actively involved in their future life goals, all students who enroll at The Polytech as their full-time high school placement are automatically scheduled for these advising sessions as part of their program.
+All students can benefit from examining career and personal options both during and following high school.
+As part of the school's commitment to empowering students to be actively involved in their future life goals, all students who enroll at The Polytech as their full-time high school placement are automatically scheduled for these advising sessions.
 Other students may choose this service to explore strengths, preferences, and potential careers that utilize their best characteristics.
 Our staff help students determine where they are now, where they want to be after graduation, and map out a plan to get there in a straight line.
 Too often students zig-zag through these decisions, with every zig costing time and every zag costing money.